 From 2013 to 2016, I was the director of the University of Cologne (UoC) Forum "Ethnicity as a Political Resource: Perspectives from Africa, Latin America, Asia, and Europe".
 The UoC Forum included nine researchers from the Departments of Cultural and Social Anthropology, Iberian and Latin-American History, and African Studies.
 Our objective was to strengthen the interdisciplinary and international dialogue on the formation of ethnic identities and their use as a political resource in diachronic and comparative perspective.

-The collaborative outcomes of the UoC Forum also include the edited volume "Ethnicity as a Political Resource - Conceptualizations across Disciplines, Regions, and Periods", published by Transcript (2015) and now open access (click on 'Volltext PDF').
+Among the outcomes of the UoC Forum were two joint publications: The thematic issue 'Melilla - perspectives on a border town') (2017), as well as the edited volume "Ethnicity as a Political Resource - Conceptualizations across Disciplines, Regions, and Periods" (Transcript, 2015).
+The latter includes theoretically and empirically oriented short essays, suitable for teaching, and has been made open acces (click on 'Volltext PDF').

 Ethnographie vor der HaustÃ¼r / Ethnography at home